borg286/sevtech/README.md

 *  ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_4.png)

-* Regarding Corallium, You do not *need *to find the Corallium biome, they spawn, albeit rarely in Swamp and Ocean biomes.
-Strip mining such is a slow but surefire way to get early Corallium.
+* Regarding Corallium, You do not *need *to find the Corallium biome, because as of 3.0.8 (?)
+Corallium can be found in all biomes near bedrock.

 * When progressing in Abyssalcraft, beware the second dimension, the Dreadlands.
 Mobs there apply Dread Plague on hit, which while painful, will also convert the biome of the x/z point you are standing on to Dreadlands whenever it does damage to you.
 It also likes to refresh itself often.
 Try to avoid bringing the Dread Plague out of the Dreadlands, as if you bring it to the overworld and dreadlands enemies spawn in an un-torched spot, you might have a problem.
 For this reason, I would not recommend making Tinker's weapons out of dreadium, as that’ll spread the plague to enemies on a critical hit.